jorgebucaran/fishtape/README.md

 Test files run in the background in a subshell while individual test cases run sequentially.
 The output is buffered (delivered in batches) until all jobs are complete.
 If all the tests pass, `fishtape` exits with status `0`—else, it exits with status `1`.

 Buffered output means we can't write to stdout or stderr without running into race conditions.
-To print a message with a batch of test results, use the `@mesg` declaration.
+To print a TAP message along with a batch of test results, use the `@mesg` declaration.

 ```fish
 @mesg "Brought to you by the friendly interactive shell"